1codingguy/nft-marketplace/think-out-loud.md

 ## `virtual` modifier in function definition
 - so that other contracts inherit from it can use `override` keyword to override this function

+## duplicated inheritance is not allowed in newer version of compiler
+e.g.
+- `ERC721Connector` inherits from `ERC721Enumerable`, `ERC721Enumerable` inherits from `ERC721`
+- `ERC721Connector` shouldn't inherit from `ERC721` because the child `ERC721Enumerable` already inherits from `ERC721`

+## why always need to keep track of index of something in Solidity?